 The density and distribution of hardwoods will be evaluated on selected older units.
 The older plantations will be monitored for bear damage.
-In some units, including Divr2-95, it is possible that hardwood density in certain patches may be reduced; however, the target hardwood overstory composition will remain 5 to 10 percent.
+In some units, including Divr2-95 and Tiki1-98, it is possible that hardwood density in certain patches may be reduced; however, the target hardwood overstory composition will remain at least 5 to 10 percent of total stem count.